deeplearning4j/deeplearning4j/convolutionalnets.md

 ### Tensors

-Tensors are matrices of numbers with additional dimensions.
+Convolutional nets ingest and process images as tensors, and tensors are matrices of numbers with additional dimensions.

 They can be hard to visualize, so let’s approach them by analogy.
 A scalar is just a number, such as 7; a vector is a list of numbers (e.g., [7,8,9]); and a matrix is a rectangular grid of numbers occupying several rows and columns.
 Geometrically, if a scalar is a point, then a vector is a one-dimensional line, and a matrix is a two-dimensional plane.
 For reference, here’s a 2 x 2 matrix:

 [ 1, 2 ]
 [ 5, 8 ]